 This program is for people with type 1 or type 2 diabetes who use an insulin pump.
 It offers individual and group sessions with nurse, dietitian, social worker and endocrinologist (diabetes specialist) to support insulin pump management.
 You require a referral from a primary care provider or medical specialist.

 This program is intended for women with gestational diabetes and pre-existing type 1 or type 2 diabetes.
 We offer individual sessions with a nurse, dietitian, social worker and internist to help manage diabetes throughout your pregnancy.
 You require a referral from a primary care provider or medical specialist.

 Complex Diabetes Care

 The Complex Diabetes Care is for patients with type 1 or type 2 diabetes who are living with complications from diabetes or have other health conditions that make managing diabetes more difficult.
 This program offers individual sessions with a nurse, dietitian, pharmacist, social worker, physiotherapist, and internist or endocrinologist.
 A chiropodist is also available however the team will assess eligibility first.
-Nurse Practitioners offers primary care for patients with complex diabetes who do not have a primary care provider.
 This program requires a referral from a physician or nurse practitioner.